Hades 360

-Hades 360 is a wooden roller coaster at Mt.
+Hades 360 is a hybrid roller coaster at Mt.
 Olympus Water & Theme Park in Wisconsin Dells, Wisconsin.
 When it opened in 2005, the coaster was known as Hades; it was renamed in 2013 when the 360 degree roll was installed.
 It is the largest roller coaster in the park.
 Hades 360 is a rarity among wooden roller coasters due to its 360 degree roll, 110-degree over banked turn, and steep 65-degree drop as well as its 90-degree banked turn, as drops and angles this steep are generally not included on wooden roller coasters due to structural limitations.
 The ride was designed by The Gravity Group.

 History

 Hades opened on May 14, 2005.
-In 2013, the park had The Gravity Group add a 360-degree inverted roll at 32 ft in place of the second hill, as well as an overbanked turn.
+In 2013, the park had The Gravity Group add a 360-degree corkscrew at 32 ft in place of the second hill, as well as an overbanked turn.
 The ride was also renamed Hades 360 and received a new Timberliner train.
 Two rows had to be added in the station to accommodate the new 12 row train that replaced the former 10 row train.